-- (1) A person shall not act as a pilot flight crewmember of an aircraft registered in Ghana unless a valid licence or a validation certificate is held showing compliance with the specifications of this Part and appropriate to the duties to be performed by that person. - (2) No person may act as the PIC or co-pilot of an aircraft unless that person holds the appropriate category, class and type rating for the aircraft to be flown. - (3) During a skill test, the applicant acts as PIC but the safety pilot will intervene in safety situations.
+- (1) A person shall not act as a flight crewmember of an aircraft or as a remote flight crew member of a remotely piloted aircraft system (RPAS) unless a valid licence or a validation certificate is held showing compliance with the specifications of this Part and appropriate to the duties to be performed by that person. - (2) No person may act as the PIC or co-pilot of an aircraft unless that person holds the appropriate category, class and type rating for the aircraft to be flown. - (3) During a skill test, the applicant acts as PIC but the safety pilot will intervene in safety situations.